ByAUJay

 Aligning Incentives

-Encouraging long-term holding by reducing circulating supply and discouraging speculative dumping.
+Encouraging long-term holding by reducing the circulating supply and avoiding those quick sell-offs that often come from speculation.

 Funding Liquidity and Stability